 What will the course program cover?

-Morning – Review of legislative change and caselaw developments
+Morning – Review of legislative changes and caselaw developments

-The morning workshop will provide detailed consideration of legislative change in the immigration portfolio from November 2016 to April 2017 including coverage of:
+The morning seminar will provide detailed consideration of legislative changes in the immigration portfolio from May 2017 to October 2017 including, changes to skilled migration requirements.

 Lunch and professional networking: 12:00 PM – 1:30PM.

-Full day workshop including lunch, $715 including GST.
+Full day seminar including lunch, $715 including GST.

-Morning attendees, being those who attend the full day or morning workshop, will receive a complimentary edition of our publication, Immigration Law Review Vol. 5, valued at $110.00.
+Morning attendees, being those who attend the full day or morning seminar, will receive a complimentary edition of our latest publication, valued at $110.00.

 If you are unable to attend we would welcome a substitute participant.
 Written cancellations received at least 14 working days prior to the course commencement date will be eligible for a 30% refund.

-If ILR needs to cancel a course due to below minimum number registrations, participants will be offered a rescheduled course or a full refund.
+If ILR needs to cancel a course due to below minimum number registrations, participants will be offered a reschedule course or a full refund.

-From 22 August 2016 an Australian legal practitioner receives 10 CPD points for registration as a migration agent on account of holding a current practicing certificate.
+From 22 August 2016 an Australian legal practitioner receives 10 CPD points for registration as a migration agent on account of holding a current practicing certificate and meeting CPD requirements for their practicing certificate.

 Australian legal practitioners may obtain CPD points for attendance at seminars and workshops relevant to their practice area of the law.